 Bharat has advised the United Nations and the Australian Parliament on issues relating to the abolition of the death penalty, and is a member of the International Network of Academics Against Capital Punishment.
 His work has also been cited in the UK Supreme Court.

-Dr Malkani researches and teaches in the fields of human rights and criminal justice, with a particular focus on the death penalty.
-He is the Co-ordinator of Birmingham Law School’s Pro Bono Group, which he established in 2009.
+Bharat is also the Co-ordinator of the Birmingham Law School’s Pro Bono Group, which he established in 2009.
 The Pro Bono Group provides free legal services for the local community, and enables students to gain experience of the law in practice, to complement their studies.